 - Low water level alert

-It also has relatively large clean and dirty water tanks and a removable tray, so it had every major bin feature, with the possible exception of a dirty water sensor.
+It also has relatively large clean and dirty water tanks and a removable tray.
+So it has every major bin feature, with the possible exception of a dirty water sensor.

-Another big pro is its navigation, which is interesting because the X8 Pro has a new embedded LiDAR system – something we’re starting to see more of on top-tier robot vacuums.
+The X8 Pro has a new embedded LiDAR system—something we’re starting to see more of on top-tier robot vacuums.

 They’re doing this because it makes the robots slimmer and able to get under more furniture.

-Up to this point, I have been slightly critical of these embedded LiDAR systems for being just a little less efficient than the top-mounted LiDAR versions, but in our navigation tests, the X8 did amazing, getting the 2nd highest score I have seen for navigation efficiency.
+Up to this point, we’ve been slightly critical of these embedded LiDAR systems for being just a little less efficient than the top-mounted LiDAR versions.
+But in our navigation evaluations, the X8 did amazing, getting the 2nd highest score we’ve seen for navigation efficiency.

-So it was fast but also did really well with coverage in general.
-In our evaluation is navigated 1.09 square meters per minute, which is particularly impressive when compared to our average robot vacuum score.
+So, it was fast but also did really well with coverage in general.
+In our evaluation, it navigated 1.09 square meters per minute, which is particularly impressive when compared to the average robot vacuum score.

-Its battery life was technically a pro, too.
-With 200 minutes on low power, it had a higher-than-average battery efficiency score in our tests and a higher-than-average official battery life number.
-But those numbers were less than some of its competitors, like the Roborock Edge, probably because the X8’s internal LiDAR leaves less room for a larger battery.
+The Ecovacs Deebot X8 Pro Omni’s battery life was pretty good.
+With 200 minutes on low power, it had a higher-than-average battery efficiency score in our evaluations and a higher-than-average official battery life number.
+But those numbers were less than some of its competitors, like the Roborock Edge.
+This is probably because the X8’s internal LiDAR leaves less room for a larger battery.

 In addition to a built-in voice assistant, it has: